Tom Brady Stars in Week 4 Sunday Night Football Promo Featuring Neil Young's ‘Old Man'

-Brady stars in Week 4 SNF promo featuring Neil Young’s ‘Old Man’ originally appeared on NBC Sports Chicago
+Brady stars in Week 4 SNF promo featuring Neil Young’s ‘Old Man’ originally appeared on NBC Sports Boston

 Old man, look at my life, I’m a lot like you were.